Piefayth/blog/content/pages/aiken1/index.md

 1. The input being spent from the count script address holds an authorizing NFT.
 2. The output being created with the updated count also holds the authorizing NFT.

-Both checks are effectively the same logic.
+Both checks are effectively the same logic:

 ```haskell
 fn output_has_authorizing_nft(